TodePond/TodePondDotCom/wikiblogarden/academia/style/true-for-you/readme.md

 ## Clickbait

-Clickbait is when you trick the user into clicking your thing by promising [one thing](https://www.todepond.com/wikiblogarden/academia/style/zoom-out/), but then give [a different thing](https://www.todepond.com/wikiblogarden/academia/style/zoom-out/for/real/).
+Clickbait is when you trick the user into clicking your thing by promising [one thing](https://www.todepond.com/wikiblogarden/academia/style/zoom-out/), but then giving [a different thing](https://www.todepond.com/wikiblogarden/academia/style/zoom-out/for/real/).
 If they click, they take the bait, and you've gained a "view".
 Congratulations.

 ## More views